 - the CEO’s annual goals and objectives;

-- the CEO’s annual performance evaluation following an assessment of both Royal College and CEO performance against established goals and objectives;
+- the results of the CEO’s annual performance assessment following an assessment of both Royal College and CEO performance against established goals and objectives;

-- any updates to the policies and procedures relating to CEO evaluation and compensation as required.
+- any updates to the policies and procedures relating to CEO assessment and compensation as required.